What We Believe

 For retailers that choose to accept electronic payments — such as credit and debit cards, or mobile payments — do so for the opportunity for higher sales, a larger customer base, reduced risk associated with handling cash, reduced bounced checks, and guaranteed payment.
 For this valuable service, retailers pay a small fee to their bank or card processor, known as the “Merchant Discount Fee” (MDF), which is a blended rate inclusive of amounts that go to all parties of the electronic payments network

-For an overview of interchange and how it works, please see this PDF resource here.
+For an overview of interchange and how it works, click HERE to watch EPC’s explainer video.
 EPC has also developed a more in-depth resource overview of interchange that explain how it works, as well as the benefits and value of the system to merchants and consumers.
-Please see here.
+Please see HERE.